Editar

 In the pipeline samples, variables for NuGet package names and paths are used to simplify these commands.

-For the deployable package to be created, NuGet must be readily available on the build agent.
-Therefore, the NuGet tool installer task in Azure DevOps must be run before the step that creates the package.
+This step is required for the step that creates the deployable package.
+The deployable package can be created only if NuGet is readily available on the build agent.
+Therefore, the NuGet tool installer task in Azure DevOps must be run before the step that creates the deployable package.

 Note